Constipation and autoimmune: 4 tips to help toilet time

 On the Bristol stool chart, tell-tale visuals are separate, small little “rabbit pellets” (Type 1 = severe constipation) or a lumpy looking sausage (Type 2 = mild constipation), and it typically comes along with abdominal pain and bloating.

-With autoimmune, it’s also important to think holistically because the various systems in the body are connected.
-That’s why we’re going to explore potential root causes, why digestive function is essential for optimum health and how it’s connected with your nervous system, hormones and immune regulation.
+With autoimmune, it’s important to think holistically because the digestive tract is connected with ALL the systems in the body.
+That’s why we’re going to explore potential root causes for constipation, why digestive function is essential for optimum health and how it’s connected with your nervous system, hormones and immune regulation.

 What causes constipation?

-There are various influences for constipation.
-It's my experience that people generally have a combination of influences:
+There are various reasons for constipation.
+It's my experience that people generally have a combination of these things:

-• Structural or medical issues with the gut (please see a doctor to rule out)
+• Structural or medical issues with the gut (please see a doctor to rule out if you are chronically constipated)

 • Anti-inflammatory medications like NSAIDS like ibuprofen (Motrin/Advil), naproxen (Aleve)